-Martin was joined onstage by Michael Stipe, as they sang R.E.M.'s "This Is My Religion."
-Roger Waters also collaborated with Eddie Vedder on "Comfortably Numb."
+Martin was joined onstage by Michael Stipe, as they sang R.E.M.'s "Losing My Religion."
+And there was another collaboration with Roger Waters and Eddie Vedder on "Comfortably Numb."

 The participants, many natives of the area and others who know it well, struck a defiant tone in asking for help to rebuild sections of the New York metropolitan area devastated by the storm.
 About half of the performers were British.